kanpizza1150/search-pokemon/README.md

  yarn
 ```

-Start project
+Runs the app in the development mode.

 ```bash
  yarn start
 ```

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Run test